vjekoart/ananas/Readme.md

 List of 5000 most common words in English language taken from [Word frequency data](https://www.wordfrequency.info/).

+*Due to nature of the list, some duplicates were removed, so there is less than 5000 words.*

 Script for converting words from HTML to JSON format is `api/scripts/extract.js`.